 For those nights when you stay late to catch a play, attend a class or finish a project, Harvard provides several services to help you get across campus to your car or to the bus safely at night.
 These include Safety Walk: 496-5656, Harvard-Radcliffe Escort: 495-0400, and Medical Area Escort: 432-1379

 7 Holyoke Street, Cambridge

 The Harvard Housing Office provides listings of Harvard-owned, and privately owned housing in the Cambridge/Boston area.
 You need a valid Harvard ID to get in.

 Faculty and staff can use Harvard’s many athletic facilities by purchasing an athletic sticker.
 Facilities include swimming pools, weight rooms, tennis and basketball courts and a skating rink.
-Formal classes in swimming, karate, aerobics, sailing and more are offered by the Harvard Recreation Program (495-4838), and the Center for Wellness and Health Communication offers yoga, movement, and exercise classes as well as individual consultations and massage therapy.
+Formal classes in swimming, karate, aerobics, sailing and more are offered by the Harvard Recreation Program (495-4838), and the Center for Wellness and Health Promotion offers yoga, movement, and exercise classes as well as individual consultations and massage therapy.